mvolkmann/blog/src/smalltalk/30-development-environment.md

-If package name matches the name of a class category that was created previously, all the classes in that category and their methods will automatically be associated with the new package.
+If package name matches the name of a class category that was created previously, all the classes in that category will automatically be associated with the new package.
 Otherwise, to add classes to a new package:

 - Open a Browser window.